-5.9.
+6.1.
 Customer Owned Streetlight Equipment

-Eligibility criteria The customer owned LED streetlighting initiative is available to any city or town in Rhode Island serviced by National Grid for electric service on the Customer Owned Equipment S-05 tariff (Rate S-05), as well as fire districts, municipal water utility boards, Kent County Water Authority, Rhode Island Commerce Corporation, Narragansett Bay Commission and the State of Rhode Island.
+The systemer symbol LED streetlighting initiative is available to any Eligibility criteria The customer owned LED streetlighting initiative is available to any city or town in Rhode Island serviced by National Grid for electric service on the Customer Owned Equipment S-05 tariff (Rate S-05), as well as fire districts, municipal water utility boards, Kent County Water Authority, Rhode Island Commerce Corporation, Narragansett Bay Commission and the State of Rhode Island.
 Offerings Incentives of \$0.15 per kWh of first-year savings for qualifying LEDs and \$0.25 per kWh of first-year savings for qualifying controls associated with either the dimming or part-night run hours as set forth in the streetlighting tariff.
-Implementation and Delivery A customer begins the process of purchasing their leased streetlights from National Grid by contacting their National Grid Community & Customer Manager.
+Implementation and A customer begins the process of purchasing their leased Delivery streetlights from National Grid by contacting their National Grid Community & Customer Manager.
 A suggested first step would be to indicate they are interested in getting an inventory of the streetlights and an estimated purchase price.
-This inventory is a non-binding opportunity for the customer to begin the decision-making process.
+This inventory is a non-binding opportunity for the customer to begin the decision- making process.
 If the customer opts to pursue the purchase of the streetlight assets, a notice to purchase is submitted to the Company and to the Public Utility Commission as required by the legislation.
 A final value of the assets is calculated, and sale agreements are executed.
 Once the closing process is complete, the ownership of the assets is transferred from National Grid to the customer.
 Once the customer owns the streetlights, they can replace the older technology with LED lighting and controls.
 The municipal energy efficiency sales representative from National Grid will assist the customer in determining the energy savings and amount of incentive they can expect once the process is completed.
 The customer fills out an application form and once the lights have been installed, the customer must contact National Grid for a post inspection.
 Once the post inspection is satisfactorily completed, the incentive can be mailed to the customer.
 Notification to the Community & Customer Manager with the completed location listing of the LED conversions is required for the billing system updates to realize any energy consumption savings.
 Changes for 2022 No changes are anticipated for 2022.
+Rationale for The majority of RI streetlight infrastructure has successfully been Changes converted to LED's, in large part due to the Company's efforts.
+Notes In addition to the incentives provided by the systems benefit charge mentioned above, OER provides grant funding to communities for LED street lighting.
+There is a \$300,000 cap on the funding to individual cities and towns from OER.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 39 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 46 of 91